 If you return to work after claiming your pension following retirement on the grounds of the efficiency of the service then your pension may be affected.
 Read our guidance on abatement for further information.

-If you were a member of the 1995 section of the scheme, you cannot rejoin NHS pensionable service following retirement.
-The exception to this is if you were made redundant from one post while continuing in a concurrent post.
-In this case you may opt to continue in the scheme in respect of the concurrent post and any subsequent posts thereafter.
+If you were a member of the 1995 section of the scheme, you can rejoin NHS pensionable service from 1 April 2023 onwards following retirement.
+If you were made redundant from one post while continuing in a concurrent post.
+You may opt to continue in the scheme in respect of the concurrent post and any subsequent posts thereafter.

-If you were a member of the 2008 section or the 2015 scheme it is possible to continue membership in the scheme immediately after retirement.
-This is if you have not reached the scheme membership limits of 45 years’ of pensionable service or age 75.
+If you were a member of the 2008 section or the 2015 scheme it is possible to continue membership in the scheme immediately after retirement